GEMS members enjoy a 20% discount on all GEMFest 2026 tickets and passes. Sign in now or become a member to get started.

 Best Cinematography

-Presented by Keslow Camera
+Presented by ICG 669 and Keslow Camera

 Best Direction